RyanCem13/Rockbuster-SQL/README.md

 - Staff
 - Store
 # Visualizations
 Visualizations were created in Tableau.
-The link to the storyboard can be found here
+The Powerpoint Presentation is uploaded to the main branch of this project.
 # Skills
 - Cleaning data
 - Joining tables